 Baseline studies conducted during the scoping phase subsequently informed the project environmental and social baseline conditions.
-These are summarised, together with survey methods in Section 6 and documented in Appendix A.
+These are summarised, with survey methods, in Section 6 and are documented in Appendix A of Volume 1, and Section 4 and Appendix A of Volume 2.

 Stakeholder engagement was conducted during the scoping phase, then throughout the baseline studies and impact assessment, and during the presubmission of the ESIA.
-A summary of stakeholder concerns and stakeholder engagement methods are described in Section 7, Stakeholder Engagement and Appendix C provides additional information on stakeholder concerns.
+A summary of stakeholder concerns and stakeholder engagement methods are described in Section 7, Stakeholder Engagement.
+Appendix C provides additional information on stakeholder concerns.

-The assessment of project impacts and determination of the significance of the impacts is included in Section 8 and a description of the methods is included in Section 5.6.
+The assessment of project impacts and determination of the significance of the impacts is included in Section 8 of Volume 1 and Section 5 of Volume 2, and a description of the methods is included in Section 5.5.
 The cumulative impact assessment (CIA) has been fully integrated into the ESIA process.

-Environmental and social management plans are described in Section 10 and included in Appendix E4 with associated mitigation measures.
+Environmental and social management and monitoring plans are described in Section 10 of Volume 1 and included in Appendix E4 of Volume 1 and Appendix C2 of Volume 2 with associated mitigation measures.

-The intent is that this ESIA will be submitted to the National Environmental Management Authority (NEMA), which will initiate a review process during which it will decide whether an EIA certificate can be issued.
+The intent is that this environmental impact statement will be submitted to the National Environment Management Council (NEMC), which will initiate a review process during which it will decide whether an EIA certificate can be issued.